Sridevi17j/personal_blog/src/pages/Python Basics- 1/index.md

 I installed python for MAC, you can install based on your OS.
 Since i installed python, i installed Jupyter Notebook, which is a web based interactive platform for running python code.
 ### Commands for Jypyter notebook installation
-cd /usr/local/bin  (my installation directory for python) pip install jupyterlab
+cd /usr/local/bin  (python installation dir in my sys)
+pip install jupyterlab
 pip install notebook
 ### Command to launch Jupyter notebook
 jupyter  notebook